Xilinx/finn/docs/finn/internals.rst

 Custom Quantization Annotations
 ===============================

 ONNX does not support datatypes smaller than 8-bit integers, whereas in FINN we are interested in smaller integers down to ternary and bipolar.
-To make this work, FINN uses the quantization_annotation field in ONNX to annotate tensors with their FINN DataType (:py:mod:`finn.core.datatype.DataType`) information.
+To make this work, FINN uses the quantization_annotation field in ONNX to annotate tensors with their FINN DataType (:py:mod:`qonnx.core.datatype.DataType`) information.
 However, all tensors are expected to use single-precision floating point (float32) storage in FINN.
 This means we store even a 1-bit value as floating point for the purposes of representation.
 The FINN compiler flow is responsible for eventually producing a packed representation for the target hardware, where the 1-bit is actually stored as 1-bit.

 Note that FINN uses floating point tensors as a carrier data type to represent integers.
 Floating point arithmetic can introduce rounding errors, e.g. (int_num * float_scale) / float_scale is not always equal to int_num.
 When using the custom ONNX execution flow, FINN will attempt to sanitize any rounding errors for integer tensors.
-See (:py:mod:`finn.util.basic.sanitize_quant_values`) for more information.
+See (:py:mod:`qonnx.util.basic.sanitize_quant_values`) for more information.
 This behavior can be disabled (not recommended!) by setting the environment variable SANITIZE_QUANT_TENSORS=0.

 Custom Operations/Nodes